Octobug/notes/devops/unix-like/unix_and_linux_system_administration_handbook/01_where_to_start/README.md

 # 1 Where to Start

-## 1.1 Essential duties of the system administrator
+## 1.1 Essential Duties of the System Administrator

 Below duties need not necessarily be carried out by a single person, and at many sites the work is distributed among a team.